sleighsoft/seminar-knowledge-mining/README.md

 3. Fetch image and meta data of first results
 4. Extract image and text based features
 5. Use trained classifier to predict class
+6. Store results in DBpedia
-6. Filter against user's class selection
+7. Filter against user's class selection